 How will we support the emotional and social development of SEND students?

 We have a large and committed pastoral team who work alongside students with emotional and social difficulties, whose names are provided to us by school staff who feel that they are struggling in some way.
-Parents and carers are always welcome to contact the school and talk to the SenCo, Inclusion Officer or child’s Form Tutor if they have any concerns about their child’s emotional wellbeing.
+Parents and carers are always welcome to contact the school and talk to the SENCO, Guidance Manager or child’s Form Tutor if they have any concerns about their child’s emotional wellbeing.

 For further information regarding SEND learning at ESJ, please contact: